5th June Release - Governance, Stage Gates, and Workflow Enhancements

 This release is strongly focused on helping PMOs strengthen governance without making delivery processes harder to run in practice.
-Many of the updates in this release are designed to give organisations better control over how projects move through gates, workflows, reporting, and review points — while still allowing teams to adapt when circumstances change.
+The updates span stage gates, workflows, documents, scheduling, reporting, and financial management, giving organisations better control over how projects move through approvals, reviews, and governance checkpoints, while still allowing teams to adapt when circumstances change.

 For PMOs, the overall theme is clearer governance, better traceability, and more practical control across the project lifecycle.
-For project teams, these changes help reduce manual work, improve consistency, and make it easier to work within the governance approach your organisation has defined.
+For project teams, these changes reduce manual work, improve consistency, and make it easier to operate within the governance approach your organisation has defined.

 1. Restart stage gates when approvals need to be revisited